Albuquerque Institute of Biblical Law

 Picture

-This week we’ll continue in our discussion of a Fullness of Knowledge and look at the Seven Covenants of Jehovah/Yeshua.
+In this chapter, we’ll review the third of four important sevens pertaining to the salvation/exaltation of man, which is the Seven Covenants of Yehovah-Yeshua.
 Covenants define the type of relationship a person can have with God, which set out the terms or the rights and responsibilities of that relationship.
-In the Bible, some covenants are obvious and well defined like the Abrahamic covenant.
-While others are not and require inspiration from the Spirit to realize.
+In the Bible, some covenants are obvious and well defined like the Abrahamic covenant while others are not.
 Moreover, when we look at the whole of the Bible, God has revealed a complete and unified covenant theology, which we will see that follows the rule of seven.
-Then we see how these seven covenants correlate to the Theme of Threes.

 The Process of Perfection